-If the OJC Foundation receives all or part of the OSBF grant award, Contractor shall be paid directly by the OJC Foundation for some or all of the expenditures related to this project, provided those expenditures are in accordance with the terms and conditions of the grant funds.
-If the OJC Foundation does not receive the OSBF grant award, or receives partial funding, the Court shall act as guarantor of payment and shall pay Contractor directly in accordance with the terms of the contract.
+If the OJC Foundation receives a grant award to support this project, Contractor shall be paid directly by the OJC Foundation for some or all of the expenditures related to this project, provided those expenditures are in accordance with the terms and conditions of the grant funds.
+If the OJC Foundation does not receive a grant award, the Court shall act as guarantor of payment and shall pay Contractor directly in accordance with the terms of the contract.

-If the OJC Foundation receives all or part of the OSBF grant award and pays for some or all of the expenditures related to this project, the OJC Foundation shall be a party to the contract.
-In such case, Contractor shall work collaboratively with the OJC Foundation, the Court's Civic Education Section, Building Services, and Facilities Management staff for the successful completion of the project.
+If the OJC Foundation receives a grant award and pays for some or all of the expenditures related to this project, the OJC Foundation shall be a party to the contract.
+In such case, Contractor shall work collaboratively with the OJC Foundation and the Court's Building Services for the successful completion of the project.

-Additionally, if the OJC Foundation receives all or part of the OSBF grant award and pays for some or all of the expenditures related to this project, Contractor shall submit separate detailed invoices or receipts of all project expenditures in accordance with the terms and conditions of the grant funds.
+Additionally, if the OJC Foundation receives a grant award and pays for some or all of the expenditures related to this project, Contractor shall submit separate detailed invoices or receipts of all project expenditures in accordance with the terms and conditions of the grant funds.
+Contractor shall submit a substantiated invoice, including a detailed description of the dates, location, and services completed for this project.